Why apply for a school place?

 All schools have a limited number of places available in each year group.
 So that you know where your child will attend and the schools themselves know who will be attending, every parent must apply for a place.

-In Devon we try to plan sufficient places for children to attend their local (‘designated’ or ‘catchment’) school.
+Our strategic planning team support schools to provide sufficient places for children to attend their local (‘designated’ or ‘catchment’) school.
 However, if there is a bulge year with a particularly large number of local children, that may not always be possible.
 It could be that additional children cannot be admitted to the local primary or infant school because that would mean a Key Stage One class would exceed the legal limit of 30 children in a class with a single teacher.
 Or it could be that the classes at the school and the school in general would be overcrowded.

 When planning places, the local authority does not plan for the wishes of every parent from further afield who possibly could apply for a place.
 If there are enough places after local children have been admitted, vacancies will be offered to other children until the school is full.

 Your child must be in full-time education at the beginning of the term following his or her fifth birthday until the school leaving age which is the last Friday in June in the academic year when he or she reaches 16.
 This would be at a school unless you decide to educate at home, in which case you should contact us on 0345 155 1019 for further advice.